BiliBC034/Minecraft-Server-DC/README.md

 # Minecraft-Server-DC
-Minecrat server mades by a docker compose
+Minecrat server made by a docker compose